Nerfiti/Equation/README.md

 -----------------------------------------------------------------------------------------------------------

-Documentation in zip archive htmldoc/html/index.html.
+Documentation is in zip archive htmldoc/html/index.html.

 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------